dsolstad/mygg.js/README.md

 # TODOs

-* Fix base64 conversion problem on images.
+* Automate generation of self-signed certificate.
 * Consider implementing the use of websockets instead of HTTP polling.
 * Consider implementing HTTPS interception instead of HTTPS downgrading.